Mary Reynolds Babcock: Reynolda Estate Era

 After moving permanently to the estate, Babcock became increasingly concerned about rising costs of maintenance.
-Winston-Salem's city limits were redrawn in 1940, now including Reynolda.
+Winston-Salem's city limits were redrawn in 1940, then including Reynolda.
 The family worried over the new burden of city taxes.
-Babcock wrote to her sister Nancy: "Mary wrote to her sister, Nancy, that “we all know that the day of big estates is passing.
+Mary wrote to her sister, Nancy, that “we all know that the day of big estates is passing.
 I’m planning to sell off the church side of the road right after the war in pieces, selling as much as the town can absorb.
 Property around the Old Town Club will be sold after that, probably 10 or 12 years later.
 But the big house and gardens etc. are what cause upkeep expense."

-Originally, Babcock envisioned selling 500 acres to establish a veterans hospital, but the idea was met with ire.
+Originally, Babcock envisioned selling 500 acres to establish a veterans hospital, but the idea was met with ire in her circle.
 In a letter to her sister, she wrote: "Everyone I asked blew up over Reynolda becoming a vets’ hospital...I guess Reynolda will go on to live a longer life and end as an ancient ruin.”
 When the Z. Smith Reynolds Foundation offered Wake Forest University annual financial assistance in return for the college moving to Winston-Salem, she donated the initial 350 acres for the new university's grounds, eventually to a total gift of 605 acres.
 A groundbreaking ceremony for the new campus was held in 1951 and attended by President Harry S. Truman, who gave the keynote speech of the day.
 A lunch reception was held in Reynolda's central reception room; afterwards President Truman took a nap on the sofa of R.J.
 Reynolds' study.